davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 - Next, VS Code may ask you to choose an SSH configuration file.
 If it asks, just select the one that's already selected.

-- Now click on the "Remote Explorer" button the left-hand panel, shown below.
+- Now click on the **"Remote Explorer"** icon the left-hand panel, shown below.
 Near the top left, select the `Remote` (or `SSH Target` on older versions) option from the pull-down menu that may have "Containers" selected currently.
 Now you should see the `149.165.174.87` and your username below it.
 Click on the arrow next to your username to connect.

   <img src="figures/Visual_Studio_Code_and_schedule_js_—_davidtchiu_github_io.png" width="300px" />

-- You'll be prompted for your password in a box at the top.
-Enter the one that I assigned you.
+- You'll be prompted for your password in a box at the top (it's easy to miss).
+Enter the one that I assigned.

-- VS Code might then ask you what platform the remote server is using.
-Select `Linux` from the option menu, if asked.
-Then it's going to take a bit of time to install the necessary files to get you set up.
-Wait for it to finish completely.
-Once everything is set up, you should see a front page with some information and options on it.
+- VS Code may ask you what platform the remote server is using.
+Select `Linux` from the option menu if asked.
+It's going to take a couple minutes for it to install the necessary packages to get you set up.
+Once everything is installed, you should see a front page with some information and options on it.
 Go ahead and exit out of this page to show an empty VS Code editor.

-  - From the left-side panel, click on the top button called "Explorer" that looks like like two sheets of paper.
+  - From the left-hand panel, click on the **"Explorer"** icon that looks like like two sheets of paper.
 Then click on the button called `Open Folder`.
 Choose `/home/<your-pugetsound-username>` (which should be the default option).
-Important: This "path" `/home/<your-pugetsound-username>` is called the **home directory** on the server.
-Only you (and I) have access to it, so don't worry about the privacy of your code.
+Important: This path is your **home directory** on the server.
+Only you (and I) have access to it.
 This is where all your code will go for this class.

--  You may be prompted for your password again, followed by a prompt to trust and accept the secure certificate.
-Click the checkbox then select `yes` on this dialog box.
+-  You may be prompted for your password again up on the top of the screen, followed by a prompt to trust and accept the secure certificate.
+Click the check box then select `Yes` on this dialog box.

-- If you did all the steps correctly, you should see the contents of your home directory on the left-side panel.
+- If you did all the steps correctly, you should see the contents of your home directory on the left-hand panel.
 Here's what mine looks like:

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_.png" width="250px" />

-- Now, change your password, since the one I gave you was for everybody.
-In the terminal window, type `passwd`, and follow the instructions.
+- Now, change your password to something more secure.
+From the terminal (command-line) window on the bottom of your screen, enter `passwd`, and follow the instructions.
+When you type of your password, the screen will remain blank, but your input is registered.
+That is normal.

 #### Using the Terminal (Shell) and VS Code Editor
-- You only have to do the steps listed in the previous section that one time.
+- You only have to do all those steps listed in the previous section that one time.
 Let's get a feel for how to start up the coding environment from this point forward, so go ahead and **quit** VS Code.

   - Before getting started again, keep in mind that, because we're coding on a remote server, a stable internet connection is essential.
 This means it will not be possible to develop while you're offline or only have an intermittent wifi connection (e.g., on a plane), so plan wisely throughout the semester.

   - **Pro Tip: Save Often** Anytime you lose wifi connection or close down your computer, you *will* sever your connection to the remote server and lose any unsaved work!
 As you're developing, save often!

-  - I installed the `git` command-line utility on this server, so you should also take advantage of that and backup your code using git (and github).
+(It's just `ctrl+s` on Windows and `command+s` on a mac.)

 - **Open** VS Code back up.
 If you don't see a new, blank window, then choose the `File` menu and select `New Window`.
-In the blank editor window, look on the left-hand panel with the vertical bar of icons.
-There's an icon called **Remote Explorer**.
-Click on it, then choose the profile you want to connect.
+Click on **Remote Explorer** icon, then choose the profile you want to connect.
 It should simply be called `/home/<your-pugetsound-username>`.

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_2.png" width="250px" />

-- You will be prompted for your password (this can be hard to miss) at the top of the VS Code editor, and afterwards, you should see the contents of your home directory once again.
+- Enter your new password, and you should see the contents of your home directory once again.
 If you do, then you're connected back to the server!
 Happy programming!

 - **Accessing the Terminal** The command-line terminal (also called a _shell_) should show up on the bottom of your VS Code editor.
-If it's not there, go to the `Terminal` menu on the very top of your screen and select `New Terminal`.
+If it's not already there, go to the `Terminal` menu on the top of your screen and select `New Terminal`.
 Here's what mine looks like:

   <img src="figures/dchiu__SSH__149_165_174_87_.png" width="500px" />

-  Before graphical user interfaces (GUIs) were possible, the shell was the _only_ user interface to operating systems.
-We use it to do everything that you can do with GUIs: accessing your files and folders, running and quitting programs, editing files, etc. Because the Linux server that I provided is "headless" (i.e., a stripped-down OS that doesn't support GUIs), you will need to know how to work inside the shell.

-- **Pro Tips:** I assume you have a working knowledge of the command-line shell, but here are some time-saving tips.
+- I assume you have a working knowledge of the command-line shell, but here are some time-saving tips.

   | Tip |  |
   | :--- | :--- |